gmoe/dsl-prototype/README.md

 # Music DSL Prototype

-This is a Scala embedded DSL for composing and transforming music, which aims to be expressive and intuitive for non-programmers.
+This is a prototype Scala-embedded DSL for composing and transforming music, which aims to be expressive and intuitive for non-programmers.

 ##Examples